 That said, let’s now look at some of the best language exchange apps that you can add to your learning arsenal!

-The 9 Best Language Exchange Apps in 2021 to Connect and Converse
+My Top 9 Language Exchange Apps in 2022

 HelloTalk is a standalone app that can do so much more than just connect you with someone who speaks your target language.